(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Final Thoughts on How to Keep Your Dog Warm While Camping

 You certainly don’t need to leave your dog at home for those cold-weather camping trips.
-As long as the temps stay above 20°F, he or she can be perfectly safe and comfortable in most temperatures.
+As long as the temps stay above 20°F, they can be perfectly safe and comfortable in most temperatures.
 All it takes is a little preparation and planning, with the proper cold weather camping gear for dogs.

 Have you camped with your dog in cold weather?
-We’d love to hear your thoughts on how to keep your dog warm while camping in the comments!
+Send us a message with your best ideas for how to keep your dog warm while camping!

-Click below to save these ideas on how to keep your dog warm while camping on Pinterest!
+Click below to save tips on learning how to keep your dog warm while camping on Pinterest!